pbsugg/http1.x-server/README.md

 </html>
 ```

 Think this through before you jump in.
 When your server accepts a connection, do we know it's a client who's visited before?
 How can you tell the difference between me accessing your site on _my_ computer and you accessing it on yours?
+You and I should see two different counts when we go to `/visits`.

 Spend a few minutes considering this before you read on.

 If you're not really sure how to accomplish our goal, good.
 You're recognizing a fundamental characteristic of HTTP: it's **stateless**.
 That means that when a client requests a resource, we send something back, and then our server forgets the client ever existed, we don't save any information about them.